 Free and Reduced Lunch Overview

-We are pleased to offer a free breakfast to Brevard Public Schools (BPS) students (in-person and eLearning) again this year, regardless of status.
+We are pleased to offer a free breakfast to Brevard Public Schools (BPS) students again this year, regardless of status.

 Students that attended a Brevard County School and participated in the free or reduced lunch program last year may eat on last year’s free or reduced status for the first 30 days of the school year or until a new lunch application is processed, whichever comes first.